nextstrain/ncov/narratives/ncov_sit-rep_2020-04-10.md

 <!-- This is left-side text 5-->
 # [Initial introductions to other regions](https://nextstrain.org/ncov/global/2020-04-09?dmax=2020-02-15&dmin=2020-01-15&p=full&d=map,tree)

-During the 2nd month of the outbreak, from mid-January to mid_February 2020, we start to see individual cases crop up in North America, Europe and Oceania.
+During the 2nd month of the outbreak, from mid-January to mid-February 2020, we start to see individual cases crop up in North America, Europe and Oceania.
-These early samples still group with samples from Asia, and generally lack the hallmarks of local transmission.
+These early cases still group with samples from Asia, and generally lack the hallmarks of local transmission.
 <br><br>
 This is consistent with initial sparks being thrown from the main outbreak in Asia to other parts of the world.
-Although most of these sparks did not result in localized outbreaks, at least two of these introductions took off.
+Although most of these sparks did not result in localized outbreaks, at least two of these introductions took off, leading to the large European and North American outbreaks.
 <!-- There is no right side text -->

 <!-- ############ SLIDE BREAK ############# -->